 In Buffalo Prairie Center for Rehab and Healthcare, 4% of Patients had UTIs

 This datapoint gauges the percentage of long-term residents that have experienced UTI's.
 UTI's may be an indicator of worse hygiene protocols.
 However, this datapoint can be misleading for some facilities due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents who were given antipsychotic medications.
-These drugs are used to treat several conditions, including Alzheimer's or other dementias.
+This tells you the percentage of patients given antipsychotic drugs.
+These drugs are sometimes used to treat a variety of medical conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety drugs.
-These drugs are prescribed to patients suffering from depression or anxiety.
+This is the percent of patients prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents

-Measures the percent of long-term stay residents demonstrating depressive symptoms.
-Some believe this is a reliable measure of patient quality of care.
+This datapoint measures the percent of long-term patients who are showing depressive symptoms.
+Many in the industry believe that this is a measure of patient quality of care.